statgen/raremetal.js/src/docs/portal-api.md

 #### Response

 We want to be able to retrieve as much of the masks/covariance data all at once to minimize round trips to the server.
-This structure would allow retrieving covariance for multiple masks all at once.
+This structure would allow retrieving covariance for multiple masks/groups all at once.

 Note that all scores and covariances are assumed to be counting towards the **alternate allele**.
 It is also critical that alternate allele frequencies are included so as to be able to orient scores/covariances towards the minor allele when performing the aggregation tests.

-This response is slightly condensed to save space.
+The data section of this payload contains two distinct kinds of entities:

+- **groups** represent the information required to perform analysis on one or more sets of variants.
+Often, these variants are based on a particular region (such as `groupType: 'interval'` or `groupType: 'gene'`), filtered according to a specific mask.
+In the example below, only one set is specified: all protein truncating variantsa (PTV) that lie within the region that defines a gene with ENSEMBL ID `ENSG000001`.

+- **variants** contains basic information about individual variants.
+Some information (such as `altFreq`) is needed for calculations.
+Optionally, this section may present additional information that can be used to analyze and interpret the calculation results.
+The same variant may appear in many groups, but is only listed here once.

 ```json
 {